Extrusion Process: Types, Applications, and Benefits

 Disadvantages of the Extrusion Process

 Despite its many benefits, the extrusion process has some limitations.
 The initial setup cost for machinery and custom dies can be high, making it less accessible for small-scale producers.
+Press capacities for industrial metal extrusion commonly range from 1,500 to 15,000 tonnes, representing a significant capital investment.

 Applications of Extrusion in Various Industries